projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

         yum install calico-felix

--   if you are running another distribution, follow the instructions in [this document](pyi-bare-metal-install) to use our installer bundle.
+-   if you are running another distribution, follow the instructions in [this document](bare-metal-install) to use the calico-felix binary directly.

 -   if you want to run under docker, you can use `calicoctl node run` to start the calico/node container image.
 This container packages up the core Calico